AEngly/distributionally-robust-portfolio-optimization/README.md

 The Wasserstein radii is selected with a hold-out method, and the results performance is compared over the entire period.
 In addition, an efficient frontier is generated for RAERM.

 Files: EXPERIMENT_Backtest_Dynamic_RAERM.py, EXPERIMENT_Backtest_Dynamic_ITM.py, EXPERIMENT_Backtest_Frontier_RAERM.py, and EXPERIMENT_Backtest_Frontier_ITM.py

 Output files are saved to: Results/Backtest

 Details of used parameters can be found in the above directories ExperimentLog.txt.

 Plots on the basis of the results are saved in ResultsPlots/Backtest.
 These are generated with ITM (Visualization of Backtest).ipynb and RAERM (Visualization of Backtest).ipynb.

+## 5. Plots used for Background Theory

+In the thesis, I have a comprehensive overview of the utilized theory.
+Files starting with "Plots of ... .ipynb" holds to code to generate these.